Pilot (Home and Away): Production

 Filming of the pilot episode commenced from 6 July 1987 and concluded that month.
 Filming took place at Palm Beach.
 Willesee was originally selected to play the "pivotal role" Pippa.
 When filming began, the Seven Network became worried because Willesee had not signed a contract.
 The actress revealed that she had already arranged for time off work for family commitments.
 The network realised that the situation was not working and decided to recast Pippa and reshoot Willesee's scenes.
 Willesee had only filmed for two days when her contract was revoked and she left the set.
 Bateman criticised Willesee for failing to realise the commitment needed to a professional acting role in an ongoing series.
 Producers contacted Vanessa Downing who had previously auditioned for the role.
 They requested that she attend filming for the pilot the following day.
 Downing told TV Week's Byrne that she accepted the offer even though she was already working on the theatre production of Madrigirls at Sydney's Belvoir theatre.
 Downing continued to appear in the production in the evenings and film the pilot during the day.
 Filming of the pilot episode lasted for three weeks and Downing added that it was "very fast going - we were there 12 hours a day - but they still took a lot of care and everyone is confident that it will be taken up as a series."
 In addition Gwen Plumb stars in the episode as the "town nosey parker" Doris Peters.
 Doris was intended to be a regular character, but the actress decided to join the cast of Richmond Hill after filming of the pilot episode had finished.

 The episode was partly filmed at Palm Beach.

 The episode was written by Bevan Lee.
 Bateman developed the "basic story" for the characters Tom and Pippa to play out in the pilot episode.
 Tom and Pippa adopt children because they cannot have any of their own.
-But Tom is fired from his job and he decides to relocate the Fletcher family to from the city to Summer Bay.
+But Tom is fired from his job and he decides to relocate the Fletcher family from the city to Summer Bay.
 Bateman believed that the structure of the first episode "demonstrates a reasonable sense of pace", noting that viewers are introduced to the entire Fletcher family, their troubles and move to Summer Bay all before the second commercial break.
 Another main narrative in the episode is the story of Bobby who divides opinion due to her aggressive manner.
 By the end of the pilot episode, Bobby becomes to newest foster child to the Fletchers.
 Other stories featured explore the lives of the remaining locals including Alf, Ailsa, Donald, Floss, Neville, Martin and Lance.
 In October 1987, it was announced that the Seven Network had commissioned the show into the full-time series.
 On 4 January 1988, Robin Oliver from The Sydney Morning Herald announced that Home and Away would begin airing on the Seven Network that month.
 To promote the series ahead of transmission, the Seven Network issued promotional kits to news outlets which featured zinc cream, underwear and a beach towel.